vectorgrp/sil-kit/docs/configuration/extension-configuration.rst

 Overview
 ========================================

-The Vector SilKit Extensions are developed by Vector and provided in binary form.
+The Vector SIL Kit Extensions are developed by Vector and provided in binary form.
 To facilitate the lookup of these binaries, specific search paths can be configured in the extensions configuration.

 Configuration